 While the first two Witcher games were good, The Witcher 3: Wild Hunt is exceptional.
 CD Projekt Red refined the combat mechanics to make it a much more pleasant experience, filled with tons of RPG customization.
 The stars of the show are the world and story, though.
 The vast, detailed fantasy world is full of interesting characters and side stories.
 The main storyline itself, which is the conclusion to Geralt of Rivia’s tale, delivers in every way.

 The Witcher 3: Wild Hunt remarkably got even better post-launch, due to some of the best expansions we’ve ever had the pleasure of playing.
 The Witcher 3 is an epic western RPG that shines every step of the way.
 If you haven’t played it yet, you’re in for a real treat.
 It’s available now on PS4, Xbox One, PC and arrives on Switch later this year.
-A TV show based on The Witcher novels is coming to Netflix, starring Superman himself, Henry Cavill.
+A TV show based on The Witcher novels is available on Netflix, starring Superman himself, Henry Cavill.

 Read our full The Witcher 3 review

-A once in a generation game, The Legend of Zelda: Breath of the Wild redefined what open world games could be when it launched on Switch and Wii U in 2017.
-Nintendo had never made an open world game before.
+A once in a generation game, The Legend of Zelda: Breath of the Wild redefined what open-world games could be when it launched on Switch and Wii U in 2017.
+Nintendo had never made an open-world game before.
 Somehow, the iconic studio outmatched all of its competitors.
 Breath of the Wild captured the indescribable magic of the series while significantly altering the formula.
 It’s a feat that’s truly astonishing to think about.

 Breath of the Wild‘s open world of Hyrule is filled with empty space.
 Rather than cluttering the world with needless tasks, Breath of the Wild gives players the freedom to explore at their own pace, to create their own adventures.
 Featuring breakable weapons and combat that is by far the most strategic and dynamic in series history, playing Breath of the Wild feels like discovering the timeless series for the first time.
 Breath of the Wild even replaced the traditional dungeons with 120 small-scale dungeons called Shrines, each of which had its own unique puzzle.